Skip to main content

 • Maintaining good oral hygiene

-If your dry mouth feels severe or isn’t improving, speak with your provider about potential next steps.
+If your dry mouth feels severe or isn’t improving, speak with your prescriber about potential next steps.
 They can offer other management options.
 In some cases, they may opt to change your medication routine.

 3. Diarrhea